Table of Contents

 One big benefit of outsourcing fulfilment is that major couriers pick up orders directly from the 3PL’s fulfilment centres to ship, saving you a trip to the post office (or the hassle of arranging courier pickups yourself).

 Once the order ships, you receive order tracking information.
-Depending on your 3PL’s technology, you can either automatically or manually share this info with customers.
+Depending on your 3PL’s technology, you can either automatically or manually share this information with customers.

 Step 5: Order returns processing

 Although you hope it never happens, on occasion, customers will inevitably want to return some or all items from their orders.
-This means that ecommerce brands need a plan in place for how customers can ship the items back, and how the brand can either restock those items or dispose of them.
+This means that ecommerce brands need a plan in place for how customers can ship the items back, and whether they will restock those items or dispose of them.

 Your brand will need to decide whether you will offer in-store returns, mail-in returns, both, or neither.
 You will also need to establish a return window (usually between 30 and 60 days), and whether you will cover the cost of return shipping.